Dhruv-Raichand/devlink-frontend/README.md

 - Edit Profile Feature
 - Show toast message on save of Profile
 - New Page - See all my connections
-- New Page - See all my connection Requests
+- New Page - See all my Connection Requests
+- Feature - Accept/Reject Connection Request

+Remaining:

+- Send/Ignore the user on feed
+- SignUp New User
+- E2ETesting

 Body
 NavBar